axelerant/platformsh-action/README.md

 ### `ssh-private-key` (optional)

 The Platform.sh CLI generates a temporary certificate for deployment.
-However, you may still choose to provide a private key that lets you push via git.
+However, you may still choose to provide a private key that lets you push via Git.
 Create a specialized key used _only_ for deployment and use GitHub secrets to keep your key safe.

 ### `cli-version`